guardian/no-monorepo/README.md

 A demo multi-build TypeScript project that's not a monorepo/workspace and does not use TS [project references](https://www.typescriptlang.org/docs/handbook/project-references.html).

-It contains a client and server, both of which depend on shared internal library code, and use [`tRPC`](https://trpc.io/) to share types in production.
+It contains a client and server, both of which depend on shared internal library code, and use [`tRPC`](https://trpc.io/) to share types.

 It creates two bundles: